 The ZORK diskette supplies the complete game.
 To play ZORK, you need an Apple II or an Apple II Plus, with or without a Language Card.
-You will need at least 32k bytes of RAM and at least one 16-sector disk drive.
-If you have more than 32k bytes of RAM, ZORK will run faster.
-You will need an extra blank diskette if you want to stop playing and continue later from where you left off.
+You will need at least 32 k bytes of RAM and at least one disk drive.
+You will also need an extra blank diskette if you want to stop playing and continue later from where you left off.
 APPENDIX A explains the initialization process for the blank diskette.
-ZORK will only SAVE to and RESTORE from.
-16-sector initialized diskettes.
+ZORK will only SAVE to and RESTORE from 13-sector initialized diskettes.